 How Does ALB Pricing Work?

-AWS ALB charges are based on LCUs, which measure the amount of resources the load balancer consumes.
-An LCU aggregates multiple dimensions of usage, including:
+On top of the hourly charge, AWS ALB charges are based on LCUs, which measure the amount of resources the load balancer actually consumes.
+An LCU aggregates four dimensions of usage:

 - New connections: Number of newly established connections per second.